prikhi/bodyweight-client/README.md

         * Created routines
         * Logged workouts
         * Reddit/twitter/facebook username
-    * Routines owned by Users(add author to Routines table)
-    * Only routine owners can edit/delete their routines
-    * Admin Users allowed to add/edit/delete exercises
     * Page for admin users to see exercises w/o YouTube or Amazon links
     * Only a user can see their private routines
     * User can subscribe to a routine(Add subscriber count to Routines table)